Ivo Varbanov is a leading figure in Bulgarian music and culture at home and abroad.

 His recent chamber music collaborations include concerts with his wife Fiammetta Tarli and Konstantin Lifschitz (two pianos, four hands), the violinist Ofer Falk, violist Jitka Hosprová, cellists László Fenyö, Seeli Toivio, Jozef Lupták and Hillel Zori, the Allegri Quartet and the horn player Tanja Nisonen.
 Ivo has appeared at many international festivals, including ‘Music Weeks in Sofia’, Cervo Summer Festival, Ohrid Summer Festival, Chopin Marienbad Festival, Apollonia Arts Festival, Carniarmonie Festival and the Lodz Contemporary Music Festival.

-He started to play the piano at the age of 6 in his home town with Eleonora Karamisheva.
-Subsequently he studied with Riccardo Bertazzolo and in Milan with the Hungarian pianist Ylonka Deckers from 1987 to 1993.
-After his graduation at the age of 20, he came to England to work with Sulamita Aronowsky at the RNCM in Manchester and with Frank Wibaut at the Royal Academy of Music, completing his postgraduate studies in 1998 (on a Rotary Foundation Scholarship).
-He also studied privately with Dennis Lee and was inspired in masterclasses by great artists and teachers such as Alexander Lonquich and Lev Naumov.
-He has been leading masterclasses himself at the Bulgarian National Music School in Sofia, at the Hochschule fur Musik Luzern in Switzerland, and at the Radom Music School in Poland.
+Ivo started to play the piano at the age of six in his home town Pleven in Bulgaria with Eleonora Karamisheva.
+A few years later he studied with Riccardo Bertazzolo and the renowned Hungarian teacher Ilonka Deckers in Italy.
+After his graduation at the age of twenty, he moved to the UK to work with Sulamita Aronowsky at the Royal Northern College of Music in Manchester and with Frank Wibaut at the Royal Academy of Music in London, completing his postgraduate studies in 1998 (on a Rotary Foundation Scholarship).
+Ivo also studied privately with Dennis Lee and has been inspired in masterclasses by such renowned teachers as the pianists Alexander Lonquich, Barry Douglas and Lev Naumov.
+He has been leading masterclasses himself at the Bulgarian National Music School in Sofia, the Lucerne School of Music in Switzerland and the Radom National Music School in Poland.